Quick/Nimble/README.md

 expect(actual) !== expected
 ```

-Its important to remember that `beIdenticalTo` only makes sense when comparing
+It is important to remember that `beIdenticalTo` only makes sense when comparing
 types with reference semantics, which have a notion of identity.
 In Swift,
-that means a `class`.
+that means types that are defined as a `class`.

-This matcher will not work with types with value semantics such as `struct`
+This matcher will not work when comparing types with value semantics such as
-or `enum`.
-If you need to compare two value types, you can either compare
+those defined as a `struct` or `enum`.
+If you need to compare two value types,
+consider what it means for instances of your type to be identical.
+This may mean
-individual properties or if it makes sense to do so, make your type
+comparing individual properties or, if it makes sense to do so, conforming your type
-implement `Equatable` and use Nimble's equivalence matchers instead.
+to `Equatable` and use Nimble's equivalence matchers instead.

 ```objc